 “In both Truganina and Heathwood, we have canteen facilities that are subsidised to focus on healthy, fulfilling and nutritious dietary requirements, which is just one example of our team benefit strategies,” McEntee explains.

-A key pillar of HFG’s responsible outlook is the company’s approach to sustainability, both in terms of the longevity and robust nature of its partnership model, and its commitment to the environment.
+A key pillar of Hilton Foods Group’s responsible outlook is the company’s approach to sustainability, both in terms of the longevity and robust nature of its partnership model, and its commitment to the environment.

 This laudable awareness of mitigating environmental impact is primarily evidenced through the company’s commitments to improved packaging, waste management, and the advanced facilities in which they operate.